 - Sit comfortably anywhere you want.
 Just make sure that your foot is flat on the floor.

 - Push an immovable object outward.
-It can be a furniture or even a wall.
+It can be a piece of furniture or even a wall.

 - Push the said object for six seconds